-Course covers kitchen and bath design in greater depth, including theme, inclusive design, and auxiliary spaces.
-Students prepare construction documents required for the design and submittal of plans for proposed kitchen and bath projects using CAD software.
+Codes and industry standards such as the International Residential Code (IRC); National Kitchen and Bath Association (NKBA), Planning Guidelines, and Inclusive and Sustainable design practices are used to redesign kitchen and bath spaces.
+Students prepare construction documents required for the design and submittal, through NKBA, of plans for proposed kitchen and bath projects using Computer-Aided Design (CAD), software.
 RECOMMENDED: Eligibility for READ 836 and ENGL 836; or ENGL 847 or ESL 400.
 PREREQ: INTD 272 and 360.
 Transfer: CSU.

-45085 INTD 276 AA Wed 3:10-5:00 13-13 Staff 2.0
+45085 INTD 276 LA Wed 6:10-8:00 13-13 Springs 2.0

-INTD 367 3D MODELING SKETCHUP FOR INTERIOR DESIGNERS
+INTD 360 CAD APPLICATIONS FOR INTERIOR DESIGNERS

-Learn how to produce a set of drawings that show 3D models of structures, interiors, and construction details for residential and commercial spaces.
-Portfolio preparation is included.
+AutoCad software is used to develop skills for completing drawings such as floor plans and elevations used by interior designers in accordance with industry standards, principles, and techniques.
 RECOMMENDED: Eligibility for READ 836 and ENGL 836; or ENGL 847 or ESL 400.
-PREREQ: INTD 360.
+PREREQ: ARCH 110 or equivalent.
 Transfer: CSU.